Need To Catch Some Shut-Eye? Tips on Getting the Sleep You Need

 - Drugs.com Insomnia.
 Harvard Health Guide.
 Available at https://www.drugs.com/health-guide/insomnia.html.
 Accessed March 31, 2018.

 - Wickwire EM, Collop NA.
 Insomnia and sleep-related breathing disorders.
 Chest.
 2010;137:1449-1463.

 - Schutte-Rodin S, Broch L, Buysse D, at al. Clinical guideline for the evaluation and management of chronic insomnia in adults.
 J Clin Sleep Med 2008;4:487-504.

 - Mayo Clinic.
 Insomnia treatment: Cognitive behavioral therapy instead of sleeping pills.
-Available at http://www.mayoclinic.com/health/insomnia-treatment/SL00013.
-Accessed March 5, 2017.
+Drugs.com.
+Accessed March 31, 2018 at https://www.drugs.com/mca/insomnia-treatment-cognitive-behavioral-therapy-instead-of-sleeping-pills.